vo1ok/Crocodile---guess-words-party-game/README.md

 # Crocodile - Guess Words

-# Crocodile - Guess Words is a word-guessing game application developed for iOS devices.
+  Crocodile - Guess Words is a word-guessing game application developed for iOS devices.
 The game is designed to be simple, engaging, and enjoyable for all types of users.
 The app features a wide range of word categories, including animals, food, and countries, and provides users with the option to create custom word lists.

 # Installation
-Crocodile - Guess Words can be downloaded from the App Store and is compatible with iOS devices running iOS 15.0 and above.
+Crocodile - Guess Words is compatible with iOS devices running iOS 15.0 and above.

 # Features
 The Crocodile - Guess Words app is packed with features that offer users a smooth and immersive gaming experience.
 Some of the key features of the app are:

 - Word Categories: The app offers a variety of word categories, ensuring that users never run out of words to guess.
-The categories range from animals to countries, making the game suitable for users of all ages and interests.
+The categories range from animals to persons, making the game suitable for users of all ages and interests.

 - Timer: To make the game more challenging and exciting, the app comes with a built-in timer.
 The timer keeps track of the time remaining for each turn, adding a sense of urgency to the game.